BatterieNguyen/Service-Recovery-Study/Service_Recovery_Materials.md

 [The Effects of Stability and Controllability Attribution on Service Recovery Evaluation in the Context of the Airline Industry](https://sci-hub.se/https://www.tandfonline.com/doi/abs/10.1080/10548408.2014.889642)

+Role of Locus on Control customer recovery service of perceived justice and its implication with recovery services (25359)

 # RECOMMENDATION FOR FUTURE RESEARCH